 If you’re struggling to get a conversation going on Instagram, I encourage you to check out IG90: Creative Instagram Plans.

-The problem likely isn’t *how* you’re using the platform… as much as it’s how you’re telling your story.
+The problem likely isn’t *how* you’re using the platform… as much as it’s how you’re telling your story with Instagram.

-For so many small businesses, Instagram “isn’t working” because they don’t yet understand how to share their story in a way that grabs their audience’s attention and brings them into the conversation.
+For so many of us small businesses, Instagram “isn’t working” because we don’t yet understand how to share our story in a way that grabs our audience’s attention and brings them into the conversation.

 You need less information + overwhelm about “how to use the platform technically” and more on “how to position your brand + products, and then share that story through Instagram.”